One of my favorite viral images was this one to the right that started getting passed around about a year ago.

 “I can’t do yoga because I’m not flexible enough.”-The Many Athletes out there not doing yoga.

 Athletes can do amazing physical feats but it’s so funny how often they shy away from the things that don’t come easy to them.

 Many athletes snub their nose at yoga before they even try saying it’s too easy and not a good enough workout.

-The irony in that, is the ones who do try a class don’t continue because they can’t twist into a pretzel like the girl in the front row.
+Sam says, that the irony in that is the ones who do try a class don’t continue because they can’t twist into a pretzel like the girl in the front row.

 Most athletes are used to being naturally good at something.
 Yes an athlete then works very hard to improve those natural skills, but it’s funny how quickly they quit something that doesn’t come naturally easy.

 Very quickly major professional athletes are beginning to catch on yoga for athletes.